TubaShamoon/Meeting-notes/Payroll.md

 Employees are allowed to work 80 hour till the end of every payroll, if they don't have permission to over time consider only 80h.

 Breaks are really important if someone skipping break, they will be charged with minus 1 working hour(deduction in salary).

+Bonuses depends on the finance team when they want to relize the bonus, they can do it every 2 week or can be decided on last friday meeting.

+When sending the crypto always add 0.5 amount in it.

+Company's follows M/D/Y pattern follow it accordingly